TopSpectrum/rails_multisite/README.md

 2. This Gem intercepts the call and looks up *www.smyers.net* in the in-memory hash that was populated by YAML.
 3. It's not found.
 Bummer.
 4. We check the fallback strategy for what to do next.
-5. Turns out the next step is 'remote' *(aka: the federation database)*
+5. Turns out the next step is 'database' *(aka: the federation database)*
 6. Connect to the *federation database* and look up *some_host_name*
-7. **Branch 1:** Gets back data.
+7. **Scenario 1:** Gets back data.
 Boom.
 Carry on.
-8. **Branch 2:** Gets back no data.
+8. **Scenario 2:** Gets back no data.
 Damn.
 Go to next fallback strategy.

-**How do you take advantage of it?
-You have to replace the `multisite: true` with an expanded config set.
+**How do you take advantage of it?** You have to replace the `multisite: true` with an expanded config set.

 ```yaml
 # @file: config/multisite.yml